ConnorSweeneyDev/TerminalMusicPlayer/readme.md

   any more resizing causes glitchy output.
 - Skipping songs too fast in a row will cause the program to crash due to lots of reading and writing of files upon initializing a new song.
+- If there are any non-utf-8 characters in the file name (title tag is fine), the program will crash when trying to open the song.

 ## Updating SDL
 On top of the having the previous dependencies installed, go to the releases page and download the